Charges and Fees That You Are Responsible for When Your Shipment Arrives in Australia

 There were several Sydney Moving Guide readers that ended up with extra charges for the time their shipment sat in storage until the strike ended.
 Not only did it add up quickly but also delayed the arrival of their shipment by several weeks.

-Difficult delivery is another item not included in the shipping quote rate.
+Difficult delivery is another item not included in Australian shipping quotes.

 If access to your new home in Australia is difficult, such as a narrow passageway or hard to access stairs and no lift (aka elevator) for example, or if you have heavy items to move such as a piano, then there will be an extra charge added on by the movers in Australia.
 Chances are you will have no idea if your delivery will be difficult or not until you find a place to live.
 If you are planning on taking large, heavy items with you to Australia, then expect an extra charge.